Does Airplane Mode Save Battery? (Explained)

 Quick Settings

-Step 2: Look for the airplane icon, which is typically an outline of an airplane or a plane emitting signal lines.
+Step 2: Look for the airplane icon, which is usually a plane generating signal lines or an outline of an airplane.

 Look for the airplane icon